Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 : Since beefyboys.win is on FediNuke and wideboys.org is part of the same network with staff and member overlap, and wideboys.org still federates on the "blog" subdomain, it's on the list too.
 But since it only federates via WriteFreely at the time of writing, it looks like a smaller harassment vector so it's demoted to my tier-0 list.

 {{</ nofollow >}}

+## Tier-1 entries, excluding Tier-0

+This section hasn't been started yet.
+It'll be for entries that demand a lengthier explanation and/or a more informed, nuanced decision.

 </details>